 The density factors in MAHC 4.1.2.3.5.3 may be modified for higher bather or patron density, but they shall not be modified to be lower than the density factors listed.
 The design professional of the aquatic facility or aquatic venue can document the intended use is different.
 For example, a swimming pool that is normally a Flat Water venue has a density factor of 20 ft2 (1.9 m2) per bather.
 However, when designing a Flat Water wading pool with more vertical use than horizontal swimming, the pool would have a higher density of bathers so the density factor could be modified to 15 ft2 (1.4 m2) per bather.

 Example: MAHC 4.1.2.3.5.3 assigns the letter D to represent the bather “density factor”.
 The D number is listed in terms of square feet of pool water surface per bather.
 This means that a numerically lower D results in a numerically higher number of bathers.
 When designing an aquatic facility, if the expected use will be more bathers per square foot than what is listed, then it can be modified to reflect that (i.e., if the expected bather density for flat water is 1/10 ft2 instead of 1/20 ft2, one can use 1/10 ft2, but they cannot use 1/30 ft2 for flat water).

+4.1.2.3.6 Equipment Characteristics and Rating

+Hydraulic computations for head loss should be included in the technical specifications and supplemental engineering data to ensure that proper turnover times, flow rates, filtration (See MAHC Annex section 4.7.2.1.2), and disinfection capacities are achieved and sized to meet the requirements of the MAHC.
+Hydraulic calculations for piping and pumps should be prepared by a qualified engineer or design professional.
+Settings for different pump curves on a variable frequency drive pump should be included in the technical specifications to ensure that selected settings meet the required turnover rates, flow rate, and heal loss rates for the aquatic venue in all circulation conditions.

+4.1.2.3.9 Equipment Specifications

+Temperature and relative humidity may affect the water quality and energy loss in an aquatic venue.
+For example, if an indoor aquatic venue has a low relative humidity (<50% humidity), the aquatic venue can have significant evaporation, which would lead to an increased cost to refill, chemically treat and balance, and reheat the water.
+If the air is not circulating and replaced with fresh air, there may not be a way for airborne contaminants, such as trichloramines, to be removed further reducing the water quality and producing a health hazard (see MAHC Annex section 4.6.2.6).

 4.1.3 Plan Approval